Rizzler Sports Logo

 What is the best free alternative to TeamSnap?

 For everyday team communication and scheduling, Spond and Heja are the most popular genuinely free choices, and both avoid the ads and availability paywall that frustrate TeamSnap users.
-If your real need is running tryouts and evaluations rather than messaging, Rizzler Sports has a free tier built for that workflow instead.
+Rizzler also has a free tier that includes availability and RSVP (the exact thing TeamSnap paywalls), plus game planning and lineups, and adds coaching and development on paid plans.

 Why do people switch away from TeamSnap?